SoftwareAG/sagdevops-templates/templates/sag-designer-applatform/README.md

 ### Supported use cases

-Provisioning Application Platform in Software AG Designer 10.1 and higher.
+Provisioning Application Platform in Software AG Designer 10.1 to 10.15.

 ## Running as a composite template